bjoernbethge/ethics-model/README.md

 Use **uv** for fast, modern dependency management directly from `pyproject.toml`.

 ### 1. Minimal installation (core dependencies)
-Install only the core dependencies:
+Install only the core dependencies if you use it in your own pipelines :
 ```bash
 uv sync
 ```